What is an endowment?

 Ananda Sangha Worldwide ministries

-These ministries include Kriya Yoga, the Ananda.org website, Online Classes and the Ananda Virtual Community, Healing Prayers, Meditation support for individuals and groups, Ananda Español, Clarity Magazine, Treasures Along the Path, Radio Ananda, and more.
+These ministries include Kriya Yoga, the Ananda.org website, Online Classes and the Ananda Virtual Community, Healing Prayers, Meditation support for individuals and groups, Ananda Español, Treasures Along the Path, Radio Ananda, and more.

 Crystal Clarity Publishers

-Crystal Clarity publishes and promotes the writings of Paramhansa Yogananda and Swami Kriyananda (both digital and in print) as well as those of other Ananda ministers.
+Crystal Clarity publishes and promotes the writings of Paramhansa Yogananda and Swami Kriyananda (both digital and in print) as well as those of other Ananda authors.
 In addition, Crystal Clarity publishes audio books, as well as all of Ananda’s music and chant recordings.

 The Joyful Arts